LadnerLab/pepsirf-q2-plugin-docs/_sources/tutorials/ps-plot.rst.txt

 .. usage-selector::

-Here we will test q2-ps-plot's proteinHeatmap module by running the following command:
+Here we will test q2-ps-plot's mutantScatters module by running the following command:

 .. usage::